Baltimore, Maryland – August 22 -27, 2022

 A 5-minute walk to the Inner Harbor, half mile away from the National Aquarium, close to Camden Yards, and more.

 ROOMS – $135 / night.
 Features 338 air-conditioned rooms with flat-screen televisions.
-Your pillowtop bed comes with premium bedding.
-Wireless Internet access keeps you connected, and cable programming is available for your entertainment.
+Pillowtop beds, wireless internet access, cable TV.
 Private bathrooms with shower/tub combinations feature deep soaking bathtubs and complimentary toiletries.

 - Do NOT call the hotel to make your reservations!
-Make your hotel reservation online at the CWV Store – link coming soon!
-Our Tax-Exempt Status will ensure that you receive all the discounts through the CWV, and gets you a free breakfast, to boot!
+Make your hotel reservation online at the CWV Store – click HERE.
+Our Tax-Exempt Status will ensure that you receive all the discounts through the CWV!

 - Call National HQ to make the hotel reservation: 1-703-549-3622

 - Reservation Form to mail in with payment.
-Choose your meals and activities – link is coming soon when all details have been finalized.
+Choose your meals and activities – click HERE.

 Local Attractions – things to do